rurban/libu8ident/doc/c23-proposal.md

 - **private**: Another argument would be that all exported names end up in the object files and library flat, which would support the seperation of private and public name contexts, where to perform the mixed-script checks.
-Private contexts (e.g. static structs or private class fields) should be seperated from the rest.
-This would prevent from confusuables in struct/class fields/methods, and the rest is seperated by the checks for the public names.
+Private contexts (e.g. static structs fields) should be seperated from the rest.
+This would prevent from confusables in struct fields/methods, and the rest is seperated by the checks for the public names.

 - **after-cpp**: The third, strictest variant would define the context in